Title IX Grievance Procedure

 Complainant means an individual who is alleged to be the victim of conduct that could constitute sexual harassment.

-Education program or activity includes locations, events, or circumstances where the District has substantial control over both the Respondent and the context in which alleged sexual harassment occurs.
+Education program or activity includes locations, events, or circumstances where the District has substantial control over both the Respondent and the context in which alleged Title IX Sexual Harassment occurs.

 Formal Title IX Sexual Harassment Complaint means a document filed by a Complainant or signed by the Title IX Coordinator alleging sexual harassment against a Respondent and requesting that the District investigate the allegation.

-Respondent means an individual who has been reported to be the perpetrator of the conduct that could constitute sexual harassment.
+Respondent means an individual who has been reported to be the perpetrator of the conduct that could constitute Title IX Sexual Harassment.

 Supportive measures mean non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the Complainant or the Respondent before or after the filing of a Formal Title IX Sexual Harassment Complaint or where no Formal Title IX Sexual Harassment Complaint has been filed.